OutSystems/docs-product/src/develop/ui/patterns/web/controls/dropdownselect.md

 # Dropdown Select

-You can use the Dropdown Select UI Pattern to implement a search functionality or multiple selection in lists.
+The Dropdown Select is a pattern that you can apply to other patterns to implement a search functionality or multiple selection in lists.
 You can use the Dropdown Select UI Pattern when you need an enhanced combo box or list box in forms, as it offers a richer user experience than the list.

 ![](<images/dropdownselect-6-ss.png>)